HeyDyHo/Plah/README.md

-The functions `findOne()`, `find()`, `save()` and `remove()` are wrappers around the functions with the same names provided by a `MongoCollection` object. `findOne()` returns `null` if nothing was found just like the original function and an instance of you models class if something was found.
+The functions `findOne()`, `find()`, `save()` and `remove()` are wrappers around the functions with the same names provided by a `MongoCollection` object. `findOne()` returns `null` if nothing was found just like the original function and an instance of your model's class if something was found.
 The original function returns `null` or an array. `find()` returns an empty array or an array of your model's instances, where the original function returns an empty array or a `MongoCursor` object which returns arrays in iterations.